ghitacornel/testSpring/readme.txt

 see package beans.factories

-5. A BEAN CONTAINER CAN PROVIDE INJECTION OF PROPERTIES

-Property values can be provided via XML files.
-Property values can be provided via PROPERTIES files.
-Property values can be provided via ENVIRONMENT variables.

-examples
-- Spring org.springframework.beans.factory.annotation.Value

-see packages beans.properties.*

-6.A BEAN CONTAINER PROVIDES DEPENDENCY INJECTION
+5.A BEAN CONTAINER PROVIDES DEPENDENCY INJECTION

 bean dependencies can be resolved by the container by the means of :
 - dependency request markers